wp-plugins/disqus-conditional-load/readme.txt

 == Upgrade Notice ==

-= 10.0.0 =
+= 10.0.1 =
-Big improvements in coding standard, intoducing new feature and some bug fixes.
+Big improvements in coding standard, introducing new feature and some bug fixes.